JonathanGodley/BETTER/README.txt

 You'll start logged in, but you can log out and create a new account easilly, left you logged in for ease of testing.

-Whilst the project is named assig1 it is actually assig2, I simply couldn't rename the project easilly without having a shitload of problems with namespaces etc.
+Whilst the project is named assig1 it is actually assig2, I simply couldn't rename the project easilly without having a large number of problems with namespaces etc.

 My modified database file is attached as c3188072_assig2udbBETTER.sql